 He stood at my window and said, “I don’t know you, but I love you.”

 After my friend’s wife died, he adopted a cat.
-It didn’t take long before he’d spoiled the animal.
-He bought an outdoor pet-bed, a food bowl, a collar.
+It didn’t take long before he’d spoiled the animal rotten.
+He bought toys, an outdoor pet-bed, a food bowl, a collar.

 The next morning, he woke to see three feral cats on his porch.
 So, he did what any self-respecting man would.
 He named them.

-“I went from being lonely,” he said, “to being Doctor Doolittle.
+“I went from being lonely,” he said, “to being Doctor Freaking Doolittle.
 Cats just trust me.”

 Last year, his nine-year-old granddaughter begged him to attend her school concert.
 He showed up with a sour attitude.